JBL PartyBox 310 VS 320: Which Is The Better Party Speaker?

 Winner: PartyBox 320

-Bluetooth upgrades aren’t always a big deal, but the move from 5.1 to 5.4 is a noteworthy evolution in Bluetooth speakers as it allows connecting multiple speakers directly to a single source device.
-Traditionally, multispeaker connections were either TWS or relied on a speaker to take the master role and broadcast to the other connected speakers.
-The PartyBox Stage 320 can be connected en-mass to a single phone, tablet, or any other Bluetooth source device.
+Bluetooth upgrades aren’t always a big deal, but the move from 5.1 to 5.4 is a noteworthy evolution in Bluetooth speakers as it allows connecting multiple speakers directly to a single source device, using the new Auracast pairing method.

 The Bluetooth on both PartyBox speakers is otherwise reliable and effectively retains the connection at range.
 Additionally, because the 320 has such low latency, it becomes a viable home multimedia speaker too.